AXN Spin

 AXN Spin is a television channel owned by Sony Pictures Television International.
 When was launched was aimed primarily at a younger audience, which broadcasts reality shows, cartoons, anime and television series, but now shows reruns of other AXN channels.

 History

 It started broadcasting on January 11, 2012.
 It is available in Poland on satellite platforms: Cyfrowy Polsat and nc+ (HD version).
 From June 1, 2012, join to offer digital TV network UPC Polska and TOYA (SD version).

 On March 1, 2013, was launched in Romania on UPC and in March 2015 on DIGI.

-In 2014 was launched in Serbia, Montenegro, Croatia, Slovenia, Bosnia and Herzegovina and North Macedonia.
+On April 9, 2013 was launched in Serbia and Slovenia, Montenegro, Croatia, Bosnia and Herzegovina and North Macedonia.

+On July 2024.
+AXN Spin became a women's channel focusing on lifestyle and crime.

-It available CAM modules in Conax, Irdeto, Mediaguard, Nagravision and Viaccess.
+It is available CAM modules in Conax, Irdeto, Mediaguard, Nagravision and Viaccess.